svgpp/svgpp/doc/sphinx/overview.rst

 Components
 -----------------

-Here are shown main SVG++ components, starting from lowest level.
-Every next is based on previous:
+Below are shown the main SVG++ components, starting from the lowest level.
+Every following is based on the preceding:

   *Grammars*
     Boost.Spirit implementations of grammars in SVG Specification.

   *Value Parsers*
-    *Value Parsers* are functions that converts string values of attributes and CSS properties to calls of user functions with convenient presentation of SVG data.
+    *Value Parsers* are functions that convert string values of attributes and CSS properties to calls of user functions with convenient presentation of SVG data.
     Some of them use *grammars*.